SonaSaha/Robot-Game/README.md

 2.The TiringRobot class which loses health points when moving.
   The TiringRobot class is inherited from Robot class and  overrides virtual add_health() member function

+**The type of robot is determined run time

 3.The Arena class which is a 2d grid of some size on which some of the tiles have health bonuses on them and some of the tiles have bombs on them.
 If a robot steps on a health bonus it gains health points and if it steps on a bomb it loses some health points.